Bhanudeep/Munsow-Assesment/Readme.md

 Instructions to run  the application locally: \
 Install MongoDb locally and Set environment variable of mongodb to path.\
 Install Python 3 and install flask framework and pymongo package using pip \
-pip install flask \
+'pip install flask' \
-pip install pymongo \
+'pip install pymongo' \
-pip install flask_pymongo
+'pip install flask_pymongo'

 After successful installation of all the dependencies proceed to run the application using command "python server.py" .